CharlesPikachu/videodl/docs/Install.md

   To enable it, download CBox from the GitHub release above and add the CBox folder to your system `PATH`.
   If you intend to use `CCTVVideoClient`, you should also install [FFmpeg](https://ffmpeg.org/) and [N_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE) and ensure they are available on your `PATH` as well.
   If you’re not using `CCTVVideoClient` for HD downloads, you can skip the CBox setup entirely.
-  To verify your setup, these commands should print the full executable paths (instead of returning nothing):
+  To verify your setup, these commands should print the full executable paths (instead of returning nothing),
   ```bash
   python -c "import shutil; print(shutil.which('cbox'))"
   python -c "import shutil; print(shutil.which('N_m3u8DL-RE'))"